-However, weighing and regression-based techniques, including the MLR method mentioned above, all tend to overestimate the number of rainy days.
-Also, the rainfall probability distribution is usually not preserved with these techniques, that is heavy precipitation events are systematically underestimated.
-Simolo et al. (2010) have proposed a two-step procedure to modifies the MLR method to address these issues.
+However, weighing and regression-based techniques, including the MLR method, all tend to slightly? overestimate the number of rainy days, while heavy precipitation events are systematically underestimated (i.e., the rainfall probability distribution is usually not preserved with these techniques).
+However, Simolo et al. (2010) have proposed a two-step procedure to modify the MLR method to address these issues.